-Sleep Apnea/ Snoring in Princeton, NJ
+Sleep Apnea/ Snoring in Princeton and Monroe, NJ

 Getting a good night’s sleep is essential to a person’s physical and emotional well-being.
 Those who snore or have sleep apnea may have difficulty resting, which is why they should visit the Central New Jersey area office of board-certified otolaryngologist Dr. Scott Kay, FACS.
 Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.

 Sleep apnea is a condition whereby an individual’s breathing is interrupted multiple times during the sleep cycle.
 As a result, that person repeatedly awakens many times without even knowing it.
 When breathing stops, the brain may not receive the right amount of oxygen.